cursorbeat/cursorbeat.github.io/content/blogPosts/2020/01-02-2020--Tilix-and-Zsh-on-Windows10.md

 The [Windows Subsystem for Linux](https://docs.microsoft.com/de-de/windows/wsl/about) is a great Feature that came with Windows 10.
 I think every DevOp who is working with more than only Microsoft based Operating-Systems should get firm with it.

-If you run WSL the first decission is which Linux distribution you want to run.
+If you run WSL, the first decission is which Linux distribution you want to run.
 All the big ones are available (Ubuntu, Debian, Fedora, etc.).
 My choice was [Pengwin](https://www.whitewaterfoundry.com) - it's based on Debian, but it's customised for the use with WSL.

 I installed ZSH and [OhMyZSH](https://ohmyz.sh) together with a bunch of plugins to achieve a faster input expirience and a better visualization of context.